 Visit this article for a collection of culturally and historically accurate Thanksgiving coloring pages for children that we shared several years ago.
 It’s very popular with families, especially this time of year.

 Tribal Nations Map © Aaron Carapella

 The Tribal Nations Map created by Aaron Carapella will be fascinating to kids — and is available for purchase, supporting a Native-owned business.
 Learn more about it from this NPR article.
 You can also find your own town through this online, interactive Native land map of North America.
 It’s amazing.

 6. The Reclaiming Native Truth Project

 The Reclaiming Native Truth Project website aims to counter discrimination, invisibility and false narratives about Native Americans, and to create more inclusion, social justice, and equal opportunities.
 It has lots of links to great resources.

-7. Jordan Klepper and Invisible Nation
+7. How to Be a Good Ally: From Jordan Klepper and Invisible Nation

 Jordan Klepper’s docuseries, Invisible Nation, includes a much acclaimed episode about the impact of invisibility on contemporary Native Americans.
 (Requires a cable sign-in or YouTube TV to access Comedy Central.)
 To accompany it, check out the comprehensive Klepper’s Viewer’s Guide (PDF) via IllumiNative, which includes the checklist, above, on how to be a good ally.

 8. Primary source texts about Native Peoples’ experiences